pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 * Be sure to substitute the correct path to your project, the folder that contains manage.py, which you noted above.
 * Don't forget to substitute in your own username too!
 * Also make sure you put the correct value for `DJANGO_SETTINGS_MODULE`.
-* This guide assumes you're using a recent version of django, so leave the old `wsgi.WSGIHandler()` code commented out, or better still, delete it.
+* This guide assumes you're using a recent version of Django, so leave the old `wsgi.WSGIHandler()` code commented out, or better still, delete it.